openfaas/openfaas.github.io/_posts/2018-08-27-deploy-digitalocean-ansible.md

 ## Head over to the UI

-As the playbook completes, a set of information will be displayed, which will guide you to the OpenFaaS UI on the brand new droplet.
-Also provided are the credentials needed to satisfy basic auth, which is enabled by default.
+As the playbook completes, a set of information will be displayed, which will guide you to the OpenFaaS UI on the new droplet.
+As authentication is enabled by default the credentials needed to satisfy this are also provided.

 ```json
 ok: [209.97.188.227] => {